Troubleshooting vSAN Performance

 Adjust cluster-wide vSAN data services to accommodate performance requirements

-Deduplication & Compression, Data-at-rest-encryption, and iSCSI services all can be easily enabled or disabled on a per cluster basis.
+Cluster-wide data services can be easily enabled or disabled on a per cluster basis.
 These data services offer extensive capabilities, but may impact storage performance.
 A cluster with one or all of these services disabled will generally be capable of providing better performance than those that use these services.
 Each service has the following impact:

 Note that in production environments, actual host resource overheads of these services may be less than what is measured with synthetic testing.
 This is because production workloads are only consuming a fraction of their CPU cycles for the purpose of reading and writing data.
 Synthetic I/O testers commit every CPU cycle possible for the purpose of generating I/O.

-If performance is of higher importance than space efficiency, configuring a cluster with deduplication and compression (DD&C) disabled is the most suitable option.
-If cluster based services like DD&C or encryption are needed, one can simply vMotion a VM to another vSAN cluster with the desired service enabled.
+If performance is of higher importance than space efficiency, configuring a cluster with Compression-only is the preferred setting.
+Disabling all cluster-level space efficiency will yield the best performance at the cost of no opportunistic space efficiency.
 Tailoring cluster services and limiting operational and maintenance domains is one of the considerations discussed in vSAN Cluster Design - Large Clusters Versus Small Clusters.